department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/CST Product/Improved Claims Process Understanding Initiative.md

 ## Out of scope

-* Non-disability compensation claims
+* Non-disability compensation claims and pension
-* Supplemental claims, appeals, and HLRs.
+* Supplemental claims, appeals and HLRs.

 ## How we will know if we are right (KPIs)